spacetelescope/stpsf/docs/jwst.rst

   * The WFE will vary with field position, which is inherent in the OTE optical design even if perfectly aligned
   * Aberrations can be introduced by pupil shear or other misalignments between the OTE and each science instrument

-These effects are simulated at high fidelity in models maintained by Ball Aerospace, which in turn were used to create the OPD map files for the JWST instruments included in WebbPSF.
-Specifically, WebbPSF uses information derived from the as-built OTE optical model Revision G (for the static surface figures of each segments) and the overall JWST optical error budget Revision W (for OTE to ISIM misalignments, WFSC residuals, stability, and budgeted uncertainties for both the OTE and SI contributions).
+These effects are simulated at high fidelity in models maintained by Ball Aerospace, which in turn were used to create the OPD map files for the JWST instruments included in STPSF.
+Specifically, STPSF uses information derived from the as-built OTE optical model Revision G (for the static surface figures of each segments) and the overall JWST optical error budget Revision W (for OTE to ISIM misalignments, WFSC residuals, stability, and budgeted uncertainties for both the OTE and SI contributions).

 JWST's optical system has been extremely precisely engineered and assembled.
 Individual mirrors typically have below 30 nm r.m.s.
 WFE, and the overall OTE system including alignment tolerances and dynamics is expected to deliver wavefronts of roughly 100 to 150 nm r.m.s.
 WFE to each of the instruments.
 This corresponds to Strehl ratios of 90% or better for wavelengths beyond 2 microns.